Thame Outer Circuit

 Mobile Friendly Version

 The Thame Outer Circuit is an approximately 20 mile circular walk through the Oxfordshire countryside surrounding the market town of Thame.
 It takes in the villages of Long Crendon, Shabbington, Tetsworth, Sydenham, Emmington, Towersey, Kingsey and Haddenham Church End as well as passing through the Rycote Estate and the Oxfordshire Golf Course.
 The terrain is generally flat and the walk is mainly on public rights of way with a few linking sections on fairly quiet roads.
 However, it should be noted that this area is fairly low-lying and that, after periods of heavy rain, some fields, particularly those adjacent to the River Thame, may be flooded.
+Please note, not all stiles on the route are accessible for dogs and you may need to carry your dog over some of them.

 The walk has been divided into three separate sections, with the start and finish of each accessible by bus from the centre of the town.
 The Thame Outer Circuit is described in an anti-clockwise direction, starting and finishing at Haddenham and Thame Parkway, but may be joined at any point.